 It is a commitment to goals.

 It is the primacy of the manager's assignments.

 Managerial Role: Planning is a managerial function that provides the basis for other management functions, i.e. coordinating, staffing, directing, and controlling, as they are carried out within the periphery of the plans made.

-Objective-Oriented: It focuses on the definition of the organization's objectives, the identification of possible courses of action, and the decision on the required action plan to be followed to achieve the objectives.
+Objective-Oriented: It focuses on the definition of the organisation's objectives, the identification of possible courses of action, and the decision on the required action plan to be followed to achieve the objectives.

 Intellectual Process: It is a mental activity that includes applying the mind, thinking, anticipating, intelligently imagining and innovating, etc.

-It allows managers to boost potential results for the good of the organization, by setting targets and choosing a course of action.
+It allows managers to boost potential results for the good of the organisation, by setting targets and choosing a course of action.

-This minimizes danger and misunderstanding by looking forward to the future.
+This minimises danger and misunderstanding by looking forward to the future.